z-aki/z-aki.github.io/docs/vuln/posts/bimabharosa.md

 title: Bimabharosa IRDAI
 date:
   created: 2025-08-14
-  updated: 2025-08-14
+  updated: 2025-09-12
 ---

 # BimaBharosa IRDAI Vulnerability 2024

 The Bima Bharosa portal (<https://bimabharosa.irdai.gov.in>) had a vulnerability in its complaint history API that allowed access to sensitive complaint details by simply incrementing the complaint ID.
 This exposed personal and claim information of policyholders without authentication.

-Summary of the vulnerability:
+Summary of the vulnerabilities:

 | Sr | API | Date reported | Date fixed | Days taken | CERT-in reference number |
 |----|-----|--------------|------------|------------|--------------------------|